pushdown99/pushdown99.github.io/blog/_posts/2024-11-27-microstack-on-windows.md

 #### [Chocolatey (choco)](https://chocolatey.org/) 설치

-- Run the following command from the command line or from PowerShell
+- Run the following command from the command line or from PowerShell.

 ~~~command
 Get-ExecutionPolicy